laitselec/MuFun/README.md

 Our main training code is adapted from [TinyLLaVA Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory) to support audio input, as for reinforcement learning we modify the HuggingFace [TRL](https://github.com/huggingface/trl) library.
 Data processing scripts for open datasets will be uploaded recently.

+for doc and code analysis https://deepwiki.com/laitselec/MuFun is good
 ## Contents

 - [Inference Code](#inference-code)